 Pre-award CRC Projects

-3. Lead CI submits ADR signed FEOI form to RFT for all CRC Projects that FedUni are involved in as they arise.
+3. Lead CI submits Dean or nominee signed FEOI form to RFT for all CRC Projects that FedUni are involved in as they arise (within 15 business days if possible).
 Early submission is appreciated.

 4. Business as usual and as per Research Funding policy and procedures (i.e., RFT arrange DVCRI approval of FEOI, Lead CI submits FSC and budget for Project, RFT coordinate Project Agreement review and sign off, etc)